jimjibone/goopenzwave/README.md

 ## Notes

+### Step 3 fails when trying to copy `libopenzwave.pc`

+When running step 3 of the above guide you may see an error message at the end of `make`'s execution claiming that it could not copy `libopenzwave.pc`.
+For example: `cp: cannot create regular file '//usr/local/lib/x86_64-linux-gnu/pkgconfig/libopenzwave.pc': Permission denied`.

+This can be safely ignored as this package does not require the pkg-config files.

 ### open-zwave build fails with `fatal error: libudev.h: No such file or directory` on Debian/Ubuntu

 Try installing libudev with apt and build again.